WORK HARD, PLAY HARD

 McCammon received his Shodan (1st Degree black belt) in the winter of 1993 under Sensei Donald Bagwell, a staff instructor of Kyoshi Hargrove.
 McCammon tested for his Nindan (2nd degree) and Sandan (3rd degree) under Kyoshi Hargrove directly in 1996 and 1999 respectively.
 Sensei McCammon is currently a 4th degree black belt under Hanshi Nakaza, Seiei founder and president of the International Shorin Ryu Kiyobukan.
-Sensei McCammon has the honor of being only the 2nd person to be promoted in the International Kiyobukan Hombu Dojo, in Itoman City, Okinawa, behind his long term mentor, Kyoshi Brian Hobson.
+Shihan McCammon has the honor of being only the 2nd person to be promoted in the International Kiyobukan Hombu Dojo, in Itoman City, Okinawa, behind his long term mentor, Kyoshi Brian Hobson.

-Today McCammon is a Godan (5th Degree Black Belt) Renshi, a rank and title that was bestowed upon as one of the last wishes of his teacher, Hanshi Judan (10th Degree Black Belt) Nakaza, Seiei.
+Today McCammon is a Godan (5th Degree Black Belt) Shihan, a rank and title that was bestowed in recognition of his skill and experience as a teacher.
 Achieving the rank of Godan was a bitter sweet honor for McCammon as it was award on the death bead of Hanshi (10th Degree Grand Master) Seiei Nakaza, and one that he will cherish always.
-The title Renshi translates to refining, or polishing (through work) person.
+The title Shihan translates to ‘model or master teacher.’
 It implies that McCammon has been recognized as one who has the recognized ability to refine a student through training and instruction, it is similar to the way the military uses drill instructors forge young men into soldiers.

 Sensei McCammon lives with his family in San Marcos, California.
 He is a degreed mechanical engineer, and a strong advocate for childhood education particularly in areas of science, technology, engineering and mathematics.